solariumphp/solarium/docs/documents.md

 $doc1->name = 'testdoc';
 $doc1->price = 364;

-// add the document and a commit command to the update query
+// add the document to the update query
 $update->addDocument($doc1);

 // now we can set a field to another value without reindexing the entire document